hzeller/timg/man/timg.1.md

 # KNOWN ISSUES

-This requires a terminal that can deal with unicode characters and 24 bit color escape codes.
+This requires a terminal that can deal with Unicode characters and 24 bit color escape codes.
 This will be problematic on really old installations or if you want to display images on some limited text console.

-The option **-V** should not be necessary; timg should internally buffer bytes it uses for probing.
+The option **-V** should not be necessary for streaming video from stdin;
+timg should internally buffer bytes it uses for probing.

 # BUGS